Martin Bashir: Honours

 Bashir and producer Mike Robinson received the BAFTA Award for Best Talk Show at the 1996 British Academy Television Awards for their work on the interview with Diana for Panorama.
 Bashir also won the Factual or Science Based Programme of the Year from the Television and Radio Industries Club, TV Journalist of the Year from the Broadcasting Press Guild, and Journalist of the Year from the Royal Television Society for the Diana interview.

 In May 2021, after the conclusion of the Dyson inquiry that found Bashir guilty of deceit in obtaining the interview with Diana, the BBC decided to return the BAFTA Award.

 Other activities

 Bashir had a role as himself in the 2001 satirical comedy film Mike Bassett: England Manager.

 He plays the bass guitar.
 He released a reggae album, Bass Lion, on 26 October 2010.

 Portrayal

 Bashir has been portrayed by Prasanna Puwanarajah in both Diana and The Crown.

 Personal life

-Bashir is fluent in English and Urdu.
+Bashir is fluent in Urdu.
 He converted from Islam to Christianity in his late teens after attending a church in south London, and identifies as a committed Christian, having been interested in Christianity as a child.
 While in New York he sometimes visits Redeemer Presbyterian Church.

 He and his wife, Deborah, have three children.
-He has been diagnosed with a brain tumour affecting his pituitary gland, was reported to be "seriously unwell" with the coronavirus in October 2020, and reportedly underwent quadruple heart bypass surgery in late 2020 and further surgical procedures in spring 2021.
+In 2008, he was diagnosed with a brain tumour affecting his pituitary gland, was reported to be "seriously unwell" with the coronavirus in October 2020, and reportedly underwent quadruple heart bypass surgery in late 2020 and further surgical procedures in spring 2021.